-‘Views on Quarantined Bodies Online’ by Piotr Bockowski
+Words by Piotr Bockowski

-Global Quarantine started last month and by now an estimated quarter of the world population is living under lockdown due to the mass media accelerated virus pandemic.
-In this convergence momentum of infectious self-isolation of humans across the planet, 15 Online Performance Art festival exposes the condition of human bodies through a series of uncanny acts.
-As if customised for the quarantine, Sandra Bozic’s idea of her ‘online performance art’ invites performers to visually live stream various acts from all continents via a website in NYC.
+Global Quarantine started last month, and by now, an estimated quarter of the world population is living under lockdown due to the mass media accelerated virus pandemic.
+In this convergence momentum of infectious self-isolation of humans across the planet, the 15 Online Performance Art Festival exposes the condition of human bodies through a series of uncanny acts.
+As if customised for the quarantine, Sandra Bozic’s idea of her ‘online performance art’ invites performers to visually live-stream various acts from all continents via a website in NYC.

-The first day witnessed many of the shows cancelled, postponed or replaced by the links to pre-recorded video uploads, what brought my particular attention to the precarious condition of the live stream and the novelty that arises from this challenge.
-The uncertainty of living became a figure of an environmental question during Janina Totzauer’s The Harvest at her rooftop in Munich.
+The first day witnessed many of the shows cancelled, postponed or replaced by the links to pre-recorded video uploads, which brought my particular attention to the precarious condition of the live stream and the novelty that arises from this challenge.
+The uncertainty of living became a figure of an environmental question during Janina Totzauer’s The Harvest on her rooftop in Munich.
 She distributed several vessels across its surface and approached them one by one, only to break them all and eat their mixed contents.
 They were her fruiting seeds, looking like charcoal, milk or synthetic material – suggesting futuristic forms of farming after a human catastrophe.

 The view from Sandra Bozic’s balcony, trapped in a tight shaft in-between NYC skyscrapers, opened the second day of 15 OPAF.
-She was observing the morning birds passing far away over the modern city architecture.
-This vertical tunnel vision triggered longing for escape from urban lockdown.
+She observed the morning birds passing far away over the modern city architecture.
+This vertical tunnel vision triggered a longing for escape from urban lockdown.
 In order to avoid it, Carol Montealegre left the metropolitan area of Bogotá to spend her quarantine in the Colombian countryside.
 She connected her head with elastic to tree branches and performed a choreography of entanglement with vegetative life forms.
-Similarily, Sian Fan’s Conduit mapped her body movement with Xbox Kinetic sensor and connected it to a 3D avatar.
-Animating the digital puppet, she performed a confused choreography of entanglement with virtual computer environment – our vegetative existence during the quarantine.
+Similarly, Sian Fan’s Conduit mapped her body movement with Xbox Kinetic sensor and connected it to a 3D avatar.
+Animating the digital puppet, she performed a confused choreography of entanglement with a virtual computer environment – our vegetative existence during the quarantine.

-Sobia interrupted the reading several time, each time to stand up and move the chair further and further away from the webcam.
-Each time becoming more distant and less available to the gaze of the Internet voyeurs.
+Sobia interrupted the reading several times, each time to stand up and move the chair further and further away from the webcam.
+Each time is becoming more distant and less available to the gaze of the Internet voyeurs.
 Looking directly into her webcam, Naples dancer Bianca Falco narrated a poetic story of a toxic waste disaster in her area of Italy.
 Her violent makeup simulated physiological reactions to soil contamination, such as hair loss and skin rashes.
 Her actions symbolised the process of decay, caused by environmental contamination.

 The last day brought a variety of theatrical provocations.
 Jared Mimm mounted a phone camera on his face and walked out to the streets of Shanghai.
-He walked extensively and waved his hands towards the people passing by, who simply were moving away from him.
+He walked extensively and waved his hands towards the people passing by, who were moving away from him.
 His act playfully pointed at the social-distancing rules in the most populous city of the most populous country in the world.
-Other acts that day can be also perceived as indirect commentaries on social distancing.
+Other acts that day can also be perceived as indirect commentaries on social distancing.
 In a small American town, a self-isolated filmmaker Peter Max Lawrence performed a silent pantomime enactment of scenes from his imaginary movie “that will never get made”… Will the quarantine bodies make it out of the online deadlock?

 15 OPAF happened just a fortnight ago in the outbreak of April 2020 and lasted for 4 days.
 Its schedule included 44 pieces in total, nevertheless only about a dozen of them were honestly streamed live.
 Considering the difficult conditions of tuning into and working within technological limitations of the actual live stream, I’ve examined only the selected few works that didn’t give into the comfort of pre-recorded “video-performance” edits but took a risk of the randomness of the presence in the very NOW.
 In my view, they abandoned some of the aesthetic control over the image for a very different value of facing the contemporary crisis of techno-plague tailor-cut for our self-surveillance society.